istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 # Before you start

-Download a local copy of Mixer repo
+Download a local copy of the Mixer repo

 ```
 git clone https://github.com/istio/mixer